-If you want to build a digital marketing campaign for your company, there are four key questions to ask yourself before you begin:
+If you’re starting a digital marketing campaign for your company, there are four key questions to ask yourself before you begin:

 - What is your budget?

 - Who is your audience?